croner-i-web/progression-framework/frameworks/content/content-manager.md

       - level: 1
         criteria:
           - "Has an awareness and knowledge of all areas of the content engineering domain"
-          - "Has an awareness and knowledge of all how to optimize the creation of intelligent structured content"
+          - "Has an awareness and knowledge of how to optimize the creation of intelligent structured content"
           - "Supports a more experienced Content Engineer and/or Analysts in completing research and analysis to help address a particular problem or business need."
           - "Supports a more experienced Content Engineer in stakeholder meetings e.g. taking meeting notes or volunteering for tasks/actions."
       - level: 2
         criteria:
-          - "Has extended knowledge of all areas of the content engineering domain "
+          - "Has extended knowledge of all areas of the content engineering domain"
           - "Determines how to optimize the creation of intelligent structured content"
-          - "Has an awareness and knowledge areas of the software engineering domain"
+          - "Has an awareness and knowledge of areas of the software engineering domain"
           - "Understands the wider business context"
           - "Lead by example."
       - level: 3